Barnabas A. Samatta

-Barnabas Albert Samatta (born 20 July 1940) is a retired Tanzanian lawyer and judge who was Chief Justice of Tanzania from 2000 to 2007.
+Barnabas Albert Samatta (born 20 July 1940) is a retired Tanzanian lawyer and judge who was Chief Justice of the Judiciary of Tanzania from 2000 to 2007.

 Early years (1940–1966)

 Barnabas Albert Samatta was born on 20 July 1940 in Ng'ombo Village, Mbinga District.

 His parents were Mwalimu Cuthbert Samatta, a teacher, and Mary Julia Kayuza.

 He was the youngest of a family of five.

 His father died when he was nine and his maternal uncle, also a teacher, took responsibility for raising him.

 He joined standard one at Ng'ombo Primary School, near Mbamba Bay, when he was ten years old, and after two months was advanced to standard three.

 In 1953, he was admitted to Kilosa Native Authority School, also near Mbamba Bay.

 He completed standard six in 1954, then studied at Songea Boys Secondary School from 1955 to 1956, and at Tabora Boys Secondary School from 1957 to 1962, where he completed his secondary education.

 In 1960, he took a temporary job at the Mwadui diamond mine near Shinyanga, at that time owned by De Beers of South Africa.

 In 1962, he worked for the Mtwara District Court before joining the Faculty of Law of the University of Dar es Salaam in 1963.

 In 1963, he was awarded a scholarship to study African Customary Law at the School of Oriental and African Studies in London.

 In 1966, he graduated from the University of East Africa with an honours degree in Law.